Deformations of the connected sum of Gorenstein algebras: Introduction

 consisting of the infinitesimal automorphism group, the tangent space, and an obstruction space.
 The vector spaces $T^i_X$ are Lichtenbaum-Schlessinger functors, defined in {\cite[3.~The~$T^i$~Functors]{hardef}}.
 The $\G_m$-action on $X$ induces an action on the functor and yields graded structures on each of $T^i_X$ vector spaces.
 Then $\Def^{\geq 0}(X)$ parametrises deformations of $X$ together with a filtration on the structural algebra, see Definition \ref{defi-filt-fun}.
-The filtered deformation functors have formal properties, analogous to the Białynicki-Birula decomposition, for example the following. \begin{twr} [{Theorem \ref{+obs}}] $\Def^{\geq 0}(X)$ is a good deformation functor with the associated triple (infinitesimal automorphisms, tangent space, obstruction space)
+The filtered deformation functors have formal properties, analogous to the Białynicki-Birula decomposition, for example the following. \begin{twr} [{Theorem \ref{+obs}}] Let $X$ be an affine $\G_m$-scheme The functor $\Def^{\geq 0}(X)$ is a good deformation functor with the associated triple (infinitesimal automorphisms, tangent space, obstruction space)

 \end{twr}